Discover the top 10 things to do in Bisbee, Arizona, a charming, historic southwest American town.

 Take a one hour underground mine train tour to explore the history of the Queen Mine.
 Reservations should be made.

-Queen Mine tour train heads into the mine.
+Bisbee Queen Mine tour train heads into the copper mine.
 Photo Credit: Bisbee Visitor Center

 The Queen Mine Tour is one of the top things to do in Bisbee, Arizona.
 Photo Credit: Bisbee Visitor Center

-An after dark ghost tour of the historic area, stairways and alleys.
-Reservations are suggested.
+Take an after dark ghost tour of the historic area, stairways and alleys.

 Muheim Heritage House